 Because one of the all-time greatest foods should not be limited to lunch or dinner: Breakfast Tacos!
-Warm corn tortillas are loaded with eggs, creamy beans, cheese, and all your favorite taco toppings.
+Warm corn tortillas are loaded with eggs, creamy beans, cheese, and all your favorite taco fixings.
 Giddyup!

 Email Me the Recipe!

-From time to time, we'll send you the best of Well Plated.
-Already registered?
-Log in here.
+From time to time, we'll send you Well Plated emails.
+You can unsubscribe anytime.
+Have an account?
+Log In.

-- The Most Fun Breakfast.
 Corn tortillas wrapped around a quick blend of eggs, black beans, and your toppings of choice, breakfast tacos are a satisfying meal that merges weekday easy with fun weekend vibes.

 5 Star Review